Lafash122/UniversitLearning/First course/graphs/Dijkstra/README.md

-This programm implements an algorithm for finding shortest path points using Dijkstra's algorithm
+This program implements an algorithm for finding shortest path points using Dijkstra's algorithm